 Sweat equity

 Building a pressure washing business with sweat equity.
 I've been leaving flyers and tear aways at local businesses.
 About to post some on local Facebook groups, is there any additional advice for adding customers but keeping it local and personal.
-I am hoping to build a locally recognized company... patriot Pressure Washing, PPW!397Views8likes9CommentsHow to land 10X bigger jobs (without more leads)
+I am hoping to build a locally recognized company... patriot Pressure Washing, PPW!512Views8likes9CommentsHas anyone hired a commission-based sales rep for their business?

 🎙️ In this episode of Masters of Home Service, PhilRisher shares: How to get your techs to land bigger jobs Ways CSRs can set up easy upsells How checklists and happy calls turn great service into more sales ❓Question: What’s one thing your team does to spot more work while on the job?
 Drop your best tip in the comments. 🚀 Want to put these tips into action?
 Download our free upselling and cross-selling scripts pack.
 Never miss an episode of Masters of Home Service.
 Subscribe on Apple, Spotify, or wherever you get your podcasts.

-32Views4likes0CommentsAre you building your personal brand?
+46Views4likes0CommentsAre you building your personal brand?

 Your personal brand is just as important as your business brand.
 Building your personal brand as a business owner can help build authority in your industry, social proof, and trust among your peers, employees, and customers.
 What do you want to know about building a personal brand?
-Have you claimed your Google Knowledge Panel?102Views4likes4Comments🌟 Is Your Sales Pitch Costing You Work?
+Have you claimed your Google Knowledge Panel?174Views4likes4Comments🌟 Is Your Sales Pitch Costing You Work?
 Get Expert Feedback! 🌟

 Your pitch is powerful, but is it doing all it can to help you win the customer fast?
 I'm Andy Weins, owner of Camo Crew Responsible Junk Removal.
 I've built my business from side hustle to full-time success by learning how to communicate with clarity and confidence, whether it's over text, email, phone, or in person.
 From May 27 to June 2, I'll be hosting this Ask-an-Expert to help you sharpen your sales language and make stronger first impressions that close more work.
 Drop your elevator pitch, sales script, or intro message in the comments, and I'll give you feedback on: What's coming across strong What might be hurting your pitch Language tweaks that build trust and confidence faster Not sure what to post?
 Just tell me how you typically introduce your business or respond to a lead, and I'll help you tighten it up.
 Let's make sure your words are working for you, not against you.
-If you missed my session at Jobber Blueprint Live, "Win the Customer in the First 5 Minutes: Fast-Track Your First Impression," check out upcoming events here: jobber.com/events.419Views4likes8CommentsUnderstand your customer’s pain = win more deals
+If you missed my session at Jobber Blueprint Live, "Win the Customer in the First 5 Minutes: Fast-Track Your First Impression," check out upcoming events here: jobber.com/events.485Views4likes8CommentsWhen a customer says, "That's too expensive," how do you respond?

 🎙️In this episode of Masters of Home Service, PhilRisher and Anthony Salazar talk about: How to uncover your customer’s problems Ways to turn pain points into powerful sales and marketing tools How to be the guide in your customer’s story—not the hero ❓ Question: How do you find your customer’s pain points?
 Share your go-to question(s) or approach below! 🚀 Want to put these tips into action?
 Download our free customer pain point script pack.
 Never miss an episode of Masters of Home Service.
 Subscribe on Apple, Spotify, or wherever you get your podcasts.

-36Views2likes0CommentsCustomer Appreciation Dinner/Event?
+50Views2likes0CommentsCustomer Appreciation Dinner/Event?